BCIA Policies and Procedures

 Courses must cover the 48 hours of BCIA Blueprint of Knowledge education.
 The remaining 52 hours may be completed by any other BCIA-approved continuing education venue in any area of the Blueprint and should document your continued involvement in the field over the last ten years.

 Provide a transcript from an accredited college or university OR proof of successful completion of a course from a BCIA-accredited training program.
-(Note: If the course title is different from the above, submit documentation from the university or instructor that the requirements listed above were taught.)

 Item 5-A: Statement of Clinical Practice - 3,000 Patient/Client Hours of Relevant Experience

 A minimum of 3,000 hours of biofeedback work with patients/clients is required over at least five years, and a majority of these hours must be from the past ten years.
 Highlight this work on your CV or resume and provide a written statement of clinical practice documenting these hours.

 Submit three letters of verification from fellow professionals who can attest to the accuracy of your Statement of Clinical Practice.
 It is strongly suggested (but not required) that one recommendation come from a BCIA certificant.
 Letters must come directly from the author and can be sent via hard copy or e-mail.

 Item 6: Human Anatomy/Physiology, Human Biology, Neuroanatomy, Physiological Psychology Course work

 Please check all options that apply to you.
 If you check "Other Courses," be sure to provide a list of these courses in the space provided.

 Attestation to a minimum of 25 working hours with a more experienced professional is required for BCIA certification.
 This is the work you did initially when you added biofeedback to your practice.